 The Company's primary sources of capital resources are comprised of cash and cash equivalents, divestment of its portfolio investments and its loans and borrowings.
-The Company will continuously monitor its capital structure and, based on changes in operations and economic conditions, may adjust such structure by issuing new common shares or new debt as necessary.
+In order to facilitate the management of its capital requirements, the Company prepares annual operating budgets that are approved by the Board of Directors.
+The Company continuously monitors its capital structure and, based on changes in operations and economic conditions, may adjust such structure by issuing new common shares or new debt as necessary.
 As noted above, the Company intends to expand mine operations that will require the Company to successfully obtain additional loans and borrowings.
 While the Company has been successful in securing financing to date, there are no guarantees that it will be able to secure such financing in the future on terms acceptable to the Company, if at all.
-The Company has sufficient working capital to maintain its planned operations and activities for 2018.
+In the event that additional loans and borrowings cannot be secured to expand mine operations at MTV, the Company may have to revise its planned operations and activities for 2019 for MTV.